Your in-progress project demonstration “assignment” is intended to be relatively short and informal. It’s a mechanism to:

 Plan for this to be fairly short.
 15 to 20 minutes should be more than enough time for an interim walkthrough of your app.

 Ideally, everyone in the group should talk, at least briefly.
-You MUST be present at the demo to receive credit for this assignment.
+You MUST be present at the demo to receive credit for this assignment, unless previous arrangements have been approved by your instructor.

 You may decide to show us a live demo of the software as it is running on a computer or the Heroku server.
 OR you can decide to use a PowerPoint type of presentation software and include screenshots of the app.